git-interview/interview-questions/devops/index.md

 ---
-title: "Build a Web Crawler"
+title: "DevOps"
-nav_order: 2
+nav_order: 5
 layout: default
-has_children: true
+has_children: false
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
-permalink: "/build-a-web-crawler"
+permalink: "/devops-questions"
 ---

-# Build a web crawler
+# DevOps Questions